Reflex Action and Reflex Arc: What Happens When You Accidentally Touch a Hot Pot

 Reflex Action and Reflex Arc

-Whenever part of your body comes close to an object that is capable of causing you harm, you tend to quickly withdraw that part of the body.
+Reflex is a special ability that evolution gifted us to facilitate our survival.
+Whenever part of your body comes in contact with an object capable of causing you harm, you tend to quickly withdraw that part of the body.
+This happens before your brain gets the time it needs to process the threat.

-If you were cooking and you accidentally touched a hot pot on your stove, you would involuntarily (and nearly instantaneously) snatch your hand away from the pot.
+If you accidentally touch a hot pot on your stove while cooking, you would involuntarily (and nearly instantaneously) snatch your hand away from the pot.
 This response is called a ‘reflex action'.

 Components of a Reflex Arc

-Stimulus: In the example above, the stimulus is the contact with the hot pot.
+In the above example, the stimulus is the contact with the hot pot.
 This contact causes a nerve impulse that will travel to the spinal cord via the sensory neurons.
+Other examples include an object (e.g. an insert) approaching your eye causing you to blink before you know it.

-Sensory neurons: These neurons carry the nerve impulse to the spinal cord.
+These neurons carry the nerve impulse to the spinal cord.
 Similar to the interneuron and motor neuron, sensory neurons receive incoming impulses at the dendrites.
-The impulses move away from the cell body along the axon to the synaptic terminal where the impulse is sent to the next interneuron with the help of a neurotransmitter (acetylcholine).
+The impulses move away from the cell body along the axon to the synaptic terminal where the impulse is sent to the next neuron (the interneuron) with the help of a neurotransmitter (acetylcholine).

-Interneurons: The interneuron is also known as relay neuron.
-These neurons are fully contained in the central nervous system.
+Interneurons (also known as relay neurons) are fully contained in the central nervous system (the spinal cord and the brain).
 The interneuron serves as the connection between the sensory neurons and the motor neurons.

 The synapse is a tiny space between two neurons.
 When an impulse gets to the end of one neuron and has to be sent down the next neuron, the synapse acts as a bridge.
 The signal arrives at the end of one neuron (close to the synapse) as an electrical signal, crosses the synapse as a chemical signal (with the help of a neurotransmitter known as acetylcholine released by the synaptic vesicles at the synaptic terminal) and continues as an electrical signal in the next neuron.

-Motor neurons: These neurons send nerve impulses away from the central nervous system to effector organs or muscle fiber in our example above.
-This causes the muscle fiber to contract, resulting in you snatching your hand away from the hot pot.
+In the 'hot pot' example above, motor neurons send nerve impulses away from the central nervous system to effector organs or muscle fibers.
+This causes the muscle fibers to contract, resulting in you snatching your hand away from the hot pot.